donnaloia/fastapi-leveraging-auth-microservice/readme.md

-# Project Template for Local PostGres with FastAPI on Container
+# REST API written in fastapi that uses our external authentication and authorization services written in Gleam

 ## What is this for?
-- A quick starter project template for FastAPI with generic models, pagination, docs and detailed error handling out of the gate
+- A FastAPI project with a generic resource hierarchy, pagination, docs and detailed error handling.
+The objective of this excercise was to build a middleware that hooks into our custom authz/authn services running on the Erlang VM.

 ## How to run?
 - In the root dir: